14 Things Nutritionists Always Do at the Grocery Store (That You Might Not)

 They avoid frequenting big box shops

 When used on occasion, big-box stores are excellent for buying frozen produce, zero-calorie beverages (tea and sparkling water), cereal, prescription drugs, and more.
-Here’s what you absolutely should and should not buy at big-box stores.
 But regular visits may lead to overbuying food—and scrambling to eat the excess before it expires—which can potentially expand your waistline.

 They take their time